SOIL SOAP BOX

 Craig Sams, May 2018

-It is established fact that forestry and farming are the cheapest and most effective routes to taking carbon out of the atmosphere and sequestering it in soil, trees and buildings using wood in construction.
-Instead of actively pursuing these low-cost options we continue to degrade our soils….
+Forestry and farming are the cheapest and most effective routes to taking carbon out of the atmosphere and sequestering it in soil, trees and buildings….

 Prof Iain Fraser, September 2018

-The UK government’s 25 Year Environment Plan and the proposed changes to how agriculture and the rural environment will be supported have implications for future policy design, implementation (especially compliance monitoring, regulation and enforcement) and evaluation…
+The 25 Year Environment Plan has implications for future policy design, implementation (especially compliance monitoring, regulation and enforcement) and evaluation…

 Dr A Krzywoszynska, July 2018